Doctrine

 Examples of Doctrine in a sentence

-"Presidents are often remembered for certain policies or actions, which can be called their doctrine."
+"Presidents are often remembered for notable policies or actions, which can be called their doctrine."

 About Doctrine

-While today you go to the doctor for your medical concerns, in the original Latin, "doctor" meant teacher.
-Drawing from that, "doctrina" meant teaching.
+Today you go to the doctor for medical concerns, but in the original Latin, "doctor" meant "teacher."
+Drawing from that, "doctrina" meant "teaching."
 As the word moved from Old French into Middle English, "doctrine" turned into a set of beliefs stated by a church or political party.

 Did you Know?